Rishika-Gour/DataAnalyticsCapstone/README.md

 2. Add your case study.
 3. Practice presenting your case study to a friend or family member.

-Deliverable: Your top three recommendations based on your analysis
+Deliverable: Top three recommendations based on the analysis